Skip to main content

 • Use natural light wherever possible

-• Keep the light source in front of you
+• Face towards the light source

-• Avoid strong overhead or midday sunlight
+• Avoid strong overhead lighting (creates shadows and glare)

 Man with a brown quiff wearing a denim jacket and round tortoiseshell acetate glasses, laughing while taking a selfie on his smartphone outdoors under grey skies